karenarialin/karenarialin.github.io/README.md

 At first, I struggled along with pure HTML/CSS/Javascript and Github Pages.
 But I felt like I was writing repetitive code in the headers and footers.
 The images were loading slowly.
 The design was lackluster and the colors clashed.

 I was also getting some bad scores from Google Page Speed.
 Error messages: leverage caching, blocking script.

+This old design is still in my backup branch because I can't bear to kill old iterations.

 ###Phase 2: